Rishab27279/EdgeSeg-AI/README.md

 ## 🚀 Overview

-EdgeSeg-AI tackles the challenge of performing sophisticated prompt-based image segmentation with limited computational resources.
-Unlike traditional approaches that require multiple models running simultaneously, our solution uses a **sequential model loading strategy** to minimize memory usage while maintaining segmentation accuracy.
+EdgeSeg-AI introduces a novel, lightweight pipeline for complex, prompt-based image segmentation.
+By sequentially orchestrating a Large Language Model (LLM), the Florence-2 vision model, and the Segment Anything Model (SAM), it can interpret nuanced natural language queries to perform precise segmentation.
+This unique architectural configuration makes advanced, multi-modal AI accessible on resource-constrained hardware without sacrificing segmentation quality.

 ## 🎯 Key Features

-- **Memory-Efficient Architecture**: Sequential model loading reduces RAM usage by 60-70%.
-- **Tricky Prompt Handling**: Converts complex natural language queries into actionable segmentation tasks.
+- **Multi-Modal Interpretation**: Translates complex natural language queries into precise segmentation masks.
+- **Novel Model Synergy**: Uniquely combines a prompt-simplifying LLM with Florence-2 for object detection and SAM for mask generation.
 - **Interactive Prompt Refinement**: Users can review and modify simplified prompts before segmentation.
-- **High-Quality Segmentation**: Combines Fine-Tuned Florence-2 with SAM for precise object boundaries.
-- **Resource-Friendly**: Optimized for free-tier users and standard consumer hardware.
+- **Resource-Efficient Architecture**: Enables deployment on standard consumer hardware by implementing a sequential loading strategy that reduces peak memory usage by 60-70%.

 ## 🏗️ Architecture